.:: FAQ/Doc ::.Last updated: 29 July 2014

 - Extensive video filters support which makes it good for dealing with different types of content.

-- Can operate in full batch encoding mode which is used to encode multiple video files with the same settings inside a given directory.
+- Can operate in full batch encoding mode which is used to encode multiple video files with the same settings from a given directory.

 - Supports virtually an unlimited amount of audio tracks.